senbox-org/s1tbx/README.md

 2. Import the pom.xml files as modules of the projects you have checked out.
 Ensure **not** to enable the option *'Create module groups for multi-module Maven projects'*.
 It would create an odd project structure but would still work.
 Everything can be default values.

+3. Set the used SDK for the main project.
+A JDK 1.8 or later is needed.

-3. Use the following configuration to run S2TBX:
+4. Use the following configuration to run S2TBX:

     * Main class: com.bc.ceres.launcher.Launcher
     * VM parameters: -Xmx4G -Dceres.context=s2tbx